 When the Original Medicare Plan is the primary payor, Medicare processes your claim first.
 In most cases, your claim will be coordinated automatically and we will then provide secondary benefits for the covered charges.
-To find out if you need to do something to file your claims, call us at the customer service telephone number on the back of your FEP Blue Focus ID card or visit our website at www.fepblue.org.
+To find out if you need to do something to file your claims, call us at the customer service phone number on the back of your ID card or visit our website at www.fepblue.org.